feracommerce/shopify_app_detector/README.md

 * For contractors, your PR must be approved and merged before you may bill for your work on that component.
 * PR reviews will happen ASAP but generally within 24 hours.

+### Making a release
+For now the maintainers of the repo can only make a release public, but they will follow the following steps:
+1. Update the version in manefest.json
+2. Update the version at the top of this readme.
+3. Package the extension and upload the file to the uploads.fera.ai CDN
+4. Zip the package and upload it to the chrome extension store.

 ## JavaScript Style Guide
 We use an object-oriented approach to JavaScript (as object-oriented as we can).